BlockchainCap/swaymigo/README.md

 # Swaymigo
 Some common building blocks for Sway smart contracts in the FuelVM.
+While the fuel team maintains the sway standard library, there are some use cases that they have not implemented and may never implement.
+This library give the opportunity for the community to build more experimental and custom building blocks and still have th ability to share them across the ecosystem.

-## To run the swaymigo test suite
+# Run the swaymigo test suite

-Build the test harness under `test/`.
+Build the full library with the script under `test/`.
 Run:
 ``` sh
 cd test
 ./build.sh
 ```

-Run the tests after the tests have been built successfuly:
+Run the tests after the library has been built successfuly:
 ``` sh
 cargo test
 ```